PBM Reform Heats Up as Arkansas Law Faces Court Test: What HR Should Know

 - Ensure rebates flow directly to the employer rather than being retained by PBMs

-- Improve transparency, so employees better understand and trust their benefit options, and
+- Improve transparency, so employees better understand and trust their benefit options

 Lack of transparency drives up costs and exposes employers to legal and reputational risk.
 It may also erode employee trust in the benefits program if pricing appears inconsistent or self-serving.

 Health care and pharmacy benefits can be complex, even for experienced HR teams.
-To stay aligned with evolving PBM regulation updates and cost-control goals, team up with legal and finance teams to audit current PBM contracts, explore alternative models and assess overall vendor performance.
-Here’s a breakdown of each task.
+To stay aligned with evolving PBM regulation updates and cost-control goals, team up with legal and finance teams to audit current PBM contracts, explore alternative models, and assess overall vendor performance.

 Review Current Contracts